 In our second episode of Watchtime, Aleksandra King interviews Ric Rodríguez, an award-winning SEO consultant and search guru who has recently taken on a new position at Vashi as Head of Search.

-Originally coming from a musical background, Ric has been in the SEO industry for six years now.
+Originally coming from a musical background, Ric has been in the at an SEO agency in London for six years now.
 His beginnings into the digital industry were marked by his curiosity about Facebook’s algorithms and what is behind the newsfeed.

 “Search marketing is not just my speciality, it is something that I absolutely love.”